Skip to main content

 5. Join the labour market without specialisation.

-The evaluation of teachers aims to improve their individual performance and the quality of public education and in general the pedagogical, didactic and support work offered by educational and support structures.
-This evaluation is carried out in accordance with the principles of impartiality, service, educational and support capacity and efficiency of executives, teachers and members of the special educational and auxiliary staff, taking into account the specificity of the offered educational, pedagogical and support work.
+The aim of teacher evaluation is to improve individual performance and the quality of public education.
+This evaluation is carried out in accordance with the principles of: impartiality, service, capacity or competence to educate and support and efficiency, taking into account the specificity of the offered educational, pedagogical and support work.

 Fields and evaluation criteria of teachers' work

-Teacher’s work is evaluated on a four-point descriptive scale, in which their work is graded from excellent, to very good, to satisfactory or to unsatisfactory, in terms of two (2) fields:
+Teacher’s work is evaluated on a four-point descriptive scale, in which their work is graded from excellent, to very good, to satisfactory or to unsatisfactory, on the grounds of:

-2. service consistency and competence of the teacher.
+2. service continuity and proficiency of the teacher.

-The evaluator discusses his evaluative judgment with the teacher, documenting his assessment in writing, which is communicated in any appropriate way upon proof to the evaluated.
-The teacher may, within five (5) days, submit a report with his observations, in case there is a disagreement, regarding the assessment.
-Each teacher may register in an electronic file, in the special digital application which is accessible through the Unified digital portal of the public administration, documents related to his training experience as a trainer and trainee, his pedagogic and didactic writing work, his teaching work, his participation in European and research programs, as well as all kinds of actions that contribute to the qualitative upgrading of his role in the educational and teaching process.
+The evaluator discusses the results of his/her evaluation with the teacher, documenting the assessment in writing, to the teacher concerned.
+In cases where there is a disagreement regarding the assessment, the teacher may, within five (5) days, submit a report with his/her observations.
+Each teacher may register in an electronic file, accessible through the Unified digital portal of public administration, and upload documents related to training experience as a trainer and trainee, pedagogic and didactic writing work, teaching work, participation in European and research programs, as well as all kinds of actions that contribute to the qualitative upgrading of his/her role in the educational and teaching process.

 Utilization of evaluation results

-In the event that the work of a teacher is definitively evaluated as "unsatisfactory", the specific teacher attends a mandatory training program, which is prepared by the Institute of educational policy (IEP).
-The subject of the training and its duration are determined by the decision of the Education quality supervisor, following a recommendation by the Education advisors (Law 4823/2021).
+In the event that the work of a teacher is definitively evaluated as "unsatisfactory", the teacher concerned has to attend a mandatory training program, prepared by the Institute of educational policy (IEP).
+The topic of training and its duration is determined by the decision of the Education quality supervisor, following a recommendation by the Education advisor (Law 4823/2021).